iPlumb3r/EntangledBootstrap/1_Semantic/ReadMe.md

 Ontology
 -
-This conceptual model is "implemented" into 2 differents ontology paradigm :
+This conceptual model is "implemented" into 2 differents ontology paradigms :
 * Topic Maps
 * OWL (Not available at this moment)